MicrosoftDocs/memdocs/sccm/protect/understand/backup-and-recovery.md

 The VSS is a set of COM APIs that implements a framework to allow volume backups to be performed while applications on a system continue to write to the volumes.
 The VSS provides a consistent interface that allows coordination between user applications that update data on disk (the SMS Writer service) and those that back up applications (the Backup Manager service).
 For more information, see the [Volume Shadow Copy Service](http://go.microsoft.com/fwlink/p/?LinkId=241968) topic in the Windows Server TechCenter.

 ## Next steps
 After you create a backup, practice [site recovery](/sccm/protect/understand/recovery) with that backup.
-This can help you become familiar with the recovery process before you need to rely on it, and can help confirm the backup was successful for its intended purpose.
+This can help you become familiar with the recovery process before you need to rely on it and can help confirm the backup was successful for its intended purpose.